Nanoose Bay Reservoir Improvement Project - Alternative Approval Process

 The Regional District of Nanaimo (RDN) is proposing a project to accommodate planned growth and improve the long-term fire protection and drinking water infrastructure in the Nanoose Bay Peninsula Water Service Area (NBPWSA) in Electoral Area E of the RDN.
 The proposed project will include the renewal of the existing Arbutus Reservoir and construction of one additional reservoir on Notch Hill.
 These water service improvements are necessary to meet future water demand, security, and safety requirements and are not considered to be optional.

 Reserve funds and Development Cost Charges (DCCs) will be used to fund approximately half of the proposed reservoir improvement costs.
 The remaining project costs could be borrowed from the Municipal Finance Authority on behalf of the property owners.
-An Alternative Approval Process (AAP) will be used to determine if the NBPWSA property owners support borrowing funds for this project, which will begin on August 14, 2024.
+An Alternative Approval Process (AAP) is being used to determine if the NBPWSA property owners support borrowing funds for this project.

 The Arbutus Reservoir, located on Link Place, has been in service since 1982 and requires renewal or replacement.
 Renewing the existing reservoir in-place has been determined to cost much less than any other alternatives and will allow the existing location to be re-used.